JoaoHenriqueRX7/RoyaltiesVisualization---Showcase/README.md

   <strong>Dashboard & AI-powered API for royalty tracking at Celesta Mining (Vila&nbsp;Velha, Brazil)</strong>
 </p>

-> ⚠️ **Quick heads-up:** this repo contains an MVP/POC.
-Focus was on core functionality and AI integration; UI polish comes later.
-For other design work, check my <a href="https://yourportfolio.com/designs">portfolio</a>.
+> ⚠️ **Quick heads-up:** this repo contains only the first phase of the project that is Royalties Visualizatio, the complete project will have also ore extracion visualization.
+Focus was on core functionality and AI integration.

 ---